AJ-ANUJ/Fibonacci-Numbers-Generator/README.md

 The frontend is a modern React user interface with two pages, one with a simple form to get a input from user and the second to display the respective fibonacci numbers.

+The API call is made when the user clicks on the submit button on the first page.

 ## Implementation Details

 1. On loading the web app in the browser, the user will land on the first page where they can enter a valid integer(positive) n to generate the first n fibonacci numbers.